ondrolexa/Perple_X/README_DEW_2_VER.txt

        as" option to save the data to a space delimited text file, in this case it is probably necessary to change the file-type suffix from ".prn" to ".txt", also it is wise to verify that species names are left justified).
+    e) BEWARE!!! a few entries in the DEW spreadsheet contain no enthalpy value, DEW_2_VER recognizes this if it reads an alphabetic character for an entry after reading only 12 of the 13 numeric values normally present for each species.
+This method will fail if no comment is present or the comment begins with a numeric character (e.g., as in a date).
+To avoid this problem, scan the "Aqueous Species Table" and either add a number for any missing enthalpy value or insert a non-numeric character in front of any comment that begins with a number.

 2) To modify/prepare DEW_elements_input.dat see the comments in the example included herewith.